 Taking the test

 The Math 2130/2150 Placement Test will be offered in the fall semester on the first Thursday of September, October, November, and December.
-There will be an additional test on the third thursday of October.
-Tests will be offered in the spring semester on the first thursday of February, March, April, and May.
+There will be an additional test on the third Thursday of October.
+Tests will be offered in the spring semester on the first Thursday of February, March, April, and May.
 All tests will be given in Room 210 of the Math Science Building from 7:30-8:30 PM.
 Most students will take the test at these times.
-Students with class conflicts on Thursday nights should contact Sandy Zirkes (firstname.lastname@example.org).
+Students with class conflicts on Thursday nights should contact Dr. Christina Miller (firstname.lastname@example.org).
 After she has verified that the student does have a conflict, she will make alternate test arrangements for that student.
 Regardless of when the test is taken, students should bring two pencils and a valid student ID.
 No student will be allowed to take the test without a valid student photo ID.

 Results of the test